Six Things You Must Know About Living Abroad as an American Expat

 5) Staying in Touch Can Be Tough

-Just because you are away, that doesn’t mean you shouldn’t stay in contact with your friends and loved ones back at home.
+Just because you are away, that doesn’t mean you shouldn’t stay in contact with your friends and loved ones.
 However, you could find that this is an expensive and complicated process.
 What’s the best way to do it?

 If you have brought a laptop computer or tablet with you, then you probably have the best answer available.
-Use Skype or another “voice over IP” program instead of traditional calling cards — these are simply too expensive for long-term use.
+Use Skype or another “voice over IP” program instead of traditional calling cards.

 For the first several months of your time abroad, you can be very confident that everyone will be glad to hear from you — after all, you’re on an adventure!
 Just remember to take time zones into account whenever you call: It could be the middle of the night back at home.